lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 or down, as against the common throw, in which some fell each way.
 Another game on the same order was also known there which, according to the researches of Professor Weber, was called *Ayanaja* (luck or unluck).
-At least, that was the expres- sion used in regard to the moving of the pieces which traveled right and left through the squares, taking an unprotected man from his place to begin his course anew.
+At least, that was the expression used in regard to the moving of the pieces which traveled right and left through the squares, taking an unprotected man from his place to begin his course anew.